rust-lang/rust/src/doc/rustc-dev-guide/src/stability.md

-# Stability
+# Stability attributes

 This section is about the stability attributes and schemes that allow stable APIs to use unstable APIs internally in the rustc standard library.

-For instructions on stabilizing a feature see [Stabilizing Features](./stabilization_guide.md).
+For instructions on stabilizing a language feature see [Stabilizing Features](./stabilization_guide.md).

 # unstable